Affiliate links on Android Authority may earn us a commission. Learn more.

 The Pixel 8 is actually set to receive a big battery life upgrade, jumping to a 4,485mAh battery from its previous 4,260mAh capacity.
 Considering the Pixel 8 is smaller than the 7, this is pretty impressive.

 When it comes to charging speeds, both Samsung and Google are far behind the pack.
 Samsung offers only 25W charging on the S23, and you can expect to take more than an hour for a full charge.

 Previous Pixels have not sported blazing fast charging either, with the Pixel 7 supporting only 21W fast charging and taking well over an hour and 30 minutes for a full charge.
-We do not have information about the Pixel 8, but we’re desperately hoping to see Google make some improvements here.
+The Pixel 8 will boost things to 24W, just 1W less than the S23.

 How long do I have to wait for the Google Pixel 8?

 If you were planning to buy a phone right away and were leaning towards the Google Pixel 8, you don’t have too much longer to wait!
 The phone is expected to be formally announced October 4, and will likely ship a week or so after.
 Meanwhile, the Galaxy S23 has been on the market for a while now and is starting to see some solid discounts and trade-in deals.

 While we don’t know the price of the Pixel 8 series and likely won’t know it until the phone actually launches, we do know the general trend.
 Google has been fairly competitive with the pricing on the vanilla Pixel, with a Pixel 7 launching at $599 for the 8GB/128GB variant but getting a discount of $100 in 2023 to sell for $499 regularly.
 The Pixel 8 could follow a similar strategy, but it’s too early to conclude, unfortunately.